Traumatic Iritis and Chemical Iritis

 (Iridocyclitis; Traumatic Uveitis)

-Iritis can be develop after blunt eye trauma or a chemical burn, typically within 3 days.
+Iritis can develop after blunt eye trauma or a chemical burn, typically within three days.
 However, iritis can also develop without injury (see Uveitis).

 Symptoms may include tearing, redness of the eye, and a painful ache in the eye.
 Usually people have some blurred vision or pain when exposed to bright light (photophobia).